Chidu3366/CTJGP_ckad/LAB 9 - RBAC.md

 cd /home/test-user
 ```
 Now Generate TLS Certificates:
-create a directory named cert to store TLS certificates.
+Create a directory named cert to store TLS certificates.
 Then we generate a private key (test-user.key) and a Certificate Signing Request (CSR) (test-user.csr) for the user test-user.

 ```
 mkdir cert && cd cert